About the UNCRPD

 The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) is an international human rights treaty, which exists to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all disabled persons.
 It was adopted on 13 December 2006 at the United Nations Headquarters in New York, and opened for signature on 30 March 2007.

 The Convention applies established human rights principles from the UN Declaration on Human Rights to the situation of persons with disabilities.
 It covers civil and political rights to equal treatment and freedom from discrimination, and social and economic rights in areas like education, health care, employment and transport.
-As of December 2021, the Convention has been ratified by 184 parties (183 States and the European Union).
-The Convention is monitored by the Committee on the Rights of Persons with Disabilities for which annual Conferences of States Parties to the CRPD have set guidelines since 2008.
+As of November 2024, the Convention has been ratified by 191 parties (190 States and the European Union).

 The Irish Government signed the Convention in 2007, and ratified it in March 2018.